sentclose/sentc-docs/docs/guide/e2ee/user.md

 ::::

-### Login with recovery key
+### Login with the recovery key

-If the user is not able to create the token (e.g. the device is broken or stolen), then the user can also log in with a recovery key.
+If the user is not able to create the token (e.g., the device is broken or stolen), then the user can also log in with a recovery key.
 These keys are obtained after mfa was enabled.
-If the user uses one key then the key gets deleted and can't be used again.
+If the user uses one key, then the key gets deleted and can't be used again.

 :::: tabs#p